-Our families introduced us and we were never lovers first.
-It was basically an arranged marriage; love followed.
-At our first meeting, I arrived (in my pajamas) with my parents, while Mayank came with his parents.
-It was a casual meeting and the families got along so well with each other that our Roka was done on that same day!
-Both of us were clear about one thing: family is integral….
-The rest came after.
+Our families introduced us, and we were never lovers first.
+It was an arranged marriage; love followed.
+At our first meeting, I arrived (in my pyjamas) with my parents, while Mayank came with his parents.
+It was a casual meeting, and the families got along so well with each other that our Roka has done on that same day!
+Both of us were clear about one thing: family is integral… The rest came after.
 So, the families had agreed and approved the match.
 The moment I saw him and talked to him, I knew he was the one.
 The first conversation with him was enough to convince me that he was the answer I was looking for.
 Mayank was the man that I always prayed to have in my life; it’s just that I did not know his name would be ‘Mayank’.
 When I met him, all those things I had wanted in a man started falling into place.

 Planning the wedding was an uphill task, but with my dear friend, Luv Israni (who also filmed our wedding), by my side, I knew I was in good hands.
 On D-day, the baraat arrived before schedule.
 Everything was happening at once.
 I rushed into the Gurudwara wearing my heels, almost forgetting that I was supposed to take off my footwear before entering.

 Mayank makes me feel secure, and I always wanted someone like that.
 He is also very considerate and caring.
 My mom always used to say that there should be at least a 6-year age gap between my future husband and me.
 And because I am very childish, I need a man who can take care of things, take care of the difficult child that I am.
 I am not an easy woman to handle, but he doesn’t make me feel like I am complicated.
 He makes it look like a piece of cake.
 I like his patience and his way of handling things.